 Highlighter vs Sterling Pearl (luster dust):

-Straight up, you wont find a fully edible product that compares to a highlighter but you can come close with a luster dust.
-Below are the ones that I carry and can show side by side.
+Straight up, you wont find a fully edible product that compares to a highlighter but you can come close with a luster dust - the industry has come a long way since highlighters to offer full safe metallic solutions!

 Highlighter dusts give a true metallic finish and can be paintied or airbrushed.
 They are not classified as edible and DO contain metal.
 To activate them, you mix the dust with a high content alcohol such as everclear for best results.
 If you dont have access to everclear, try Spirytus vodka or a high content rum.
 As explained earlier the alcohol evaporates when applied to leave the sheen with no residue or aftertaste.
-This product is intended for ornamental areas or keepsake items that will be removed before eating, like a fondant accent bow for example.
-You'll still often see them used for detailing or as a splatter effect on pieces that are consumed.
-Every artist has their preference.
+This product is intended for ornamental areas or keepsake items that will be removed before eating, like a fondant accent bow or sugar flower.

-A 100% edible glitter, FDA compliant and kosher certified.
-Unlike disco dust, its a larger particle and cannot be applied to wet icing or it will absorb and lose its sparkle.
+Just like with metallics, glitters have caused a lot of confusion.
+For a long time, Disco Dust was used and marketed as non toxic.
+Soon came Diamondust though and changed the industry as we knew it being a 100% edible, FDA compliant and kosher certified solution.
+Unlike it's counterpart Disco Dust, its a larger particle and cannot be applied to wet icing or it will absorb and lose its sparkle.
 You need to wait until your icing has crusted over to apply it.
 (The tackiness allows it to stick but doesnt absorb it).
 It is a topical application and must remain above the surface to reflect the light.
 Intended for the heavy handed glitter lover, so sprinkle away!